-- Remain CALM - recommend to students and others not ao outside - orm rooms. remain there - nterior room with no or few windows as - all windows, exterior doors, and any that lead to the outside - n all windows, doors - gement personnel or trained Crisis hould shut down all building ventilation nditioners, when and if appropriate - there is danger of explosion, close the s, blinds, or curtains - room(s) above the ground floor, with ndows or air vents - Id have adequate space for everyone to down comfortably - wding by selecting several rooms when er and civil unrest:
+- Remain CALM - Faculty should recommend to students and others not to leave or to go outside - If you are in dorm rooms, remain there - Select a small interior room with no or few windows as possible - Close and lock all windows, exterior doors, and any other openings that lead to the outside - Stay away from all windows and doors - Facilities Operations personnel or trained crisis coordinators should shut down all building ventilation fans and air conditioners, when and if appropriate - If you are told there is danger of explosion, close the window shades, blinds, or curtains - Select interior room(s) above the ground floor, with the fewest windows or air vents - Room(s) should have adequate space for everyone to be able to sit down comfortably - Avoid overcrowding by selecting several rooms when necessary.

+For severe weather and civil unrest:
-- move away from windows

-- all exterior doors and offices

-- eather, relocate to lower levels in the
+- Stay inside and move away from windows - Close and lock all exterior doors and offices - For extreme weather, relocate to lower levels in the building

-nical, biological or radiological incidents:
+For external chemical, biological or radiological incidents:

-- move to an inner corridor or office - gement personnel or trained Crisis nay shut down all building ventilation nditioners, when necessary and - emical agents are heavier than air, and lose to the ground move to higher uilding if possible to reduce the transfer ed air from outside to inside - or instructions and updates as they ble from the emergency personnel and ninistrators
+- Stay inside and move to an inner corridor or office - Facilities Operations personnel or trained crisis coordinators may shut down all building ventilation fans and air conditioners, when necessary and appropriate - Since many chemical agents are heavier than air, and tend to hold close to the ground move to higher levels of the building if possible to reduce the transfer of contaminated air from outside to inside - Remain alert for instructions and updates as they become available from the emergency personnel and University administrators.